 Woodland Management for Conservation

-In Britain ancient Woodlands are recognised as the most important for nature conservation, certainly in the South West we have our rare and important Atlantic Woodland habitat to preserve.
-The charity Plantlife’s own ‘Building resilience in South West Woodland‘ project has been an invaluable resource to our work and woodland management.
+In Britain ancient Woodlands are recognised as the most important for nature conservation.
+Certainly in the South West we have our rare and important Atlantic Woodland habitat to preserve.
+The charity Plantlife’s own ‘Building resilience in South West Woodland‘ project has been an invaluable resource to our work in woodland management.

 Secondary woodlands offer a structural complexity too, establishing a different formation of vegetation which can develop into rich habitats.

 As woodland managers we must embrace every opportunity to diversify secondary woodland.
 Our British landscape will be enriched by establishing more than just 11% under trees.